dadrian/https-upgrade/explainer.md

 ## Proposed Behavior Change

 The browser will automatically and optimistically upgrade all in-page HTTP links to HTTPS, with fast fallback to HTTP.

-* TODO: reference spec change
+The browser may optionally respect an opt-out header, which will cause the browser to consider an HTTPS upgrade as having failed, regardless of status code or content.
+This allows web servers that serve different content on HTTP and HTTPS to prevent autoupgrades.

-* TODO: describe opt-out header
+The upgrade behavior will require a small change to the fetch spec once the browser behavior is finalized.

 ## Security and Privacy Considerations